 In January 2010, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2010-06, Improving Disclosures about Fair Value Measurements, which amended Accounting Standards Codification ("ASC") Topic 820, Fair Value Measurements, to require additional disclosures related to activity within Level 3 of the fair value hierarchy.
-These provisions of the ASU are effective for reporting periods beginning after December 15, 2010.
-Our adoption of these provisions on January 1, 2011, did not have an impact on our financial statements.
+This ASU is effective for reporting periods beginning after December 15, 2010.
+Our adoption of ASU 2010-06 on January 1, 2011, did not have an impact on our financial statements.